-US-China trade war risks driving Fed policy, not Trump's carping: economists
+US-China trade war risks driving Fed policy, not Trump's carping: Economists

 ECB President Mario Draghi, who steps down at the end of next month, on Thursday delivered his final "whatever it takes" salvo.

-In the latest Sept.
-9-12 Reuters poll of 120 economists, taken before the ECB's policy announcement, the Fed was expected to cut the fed funds rate by 25 basis points on Sept.
-18 to 1.75per cent-2.00per cent.
+In the latest Sep 9 to 12 Reuters poll of 120 economists, taken before the ECB's policy announcement, the Fed was expected to cut the fed funds rate by 25 basis points on Sep 18 to 1.75 per cent to 2 per cent.

-The U.S. central bank is then expected to cut again next quarter to 1.50per cent-1.75per cent, lining up with futures market expectations.
+The U.S. central bank is then expected to cut again next quarter to 1.5 per cent to 1.75 per cent, lining up with futures market expectations.
 But after that, it is expected to stay on the sidelines through to end-2020 at least.

 That is largely driven by expectations the Fed's preferred gauge of inflation - core personal consumption expenditures (PCE) prices - would not rise significantly over the coming year.

-For this year, only two of over 50 economists expect that inflation measure to average at or above the Fed's 2per cent target.
+For this year, only two of more than 50 economists expect that inflation measure to average at or above the Fed's 2 per cent target.

-But despite expectations for two more Fed rate cuts, U.S. economic growth was forecast to slow to an annualized rate of 1.7per cent by end-2020 from the 2.0per cent reported for last quarter and well below the 3.1per cent rate in the first quarter.
+But despite expectations for two more Fed rate cuts, US economic growth was forecast to slow to an annualized rate of 1.7 per cent by end-2020 from the 2 per cent reported for last quarter and well below the 3.1 per cent rate in the first quarter.

-Not only are the latest set of growth predictions a downgrade from last month for most quarters, over 80per cent of common contributors either cut their growth outlook or left them unchanged.
+Not only are the latest set of growth predictions a downgrade from last month for most quarters, more than 80 per cent of common contributors either cut their growth outlook or left them unchanged.

 "I would say the risk of a recession has been brought forward," added TD's Orlando.